-The economy of Malaysia is one of the most important economies in Southeast Asia (in position number six in the area).
+The economy of Malaysia holds a significant position in Southeast Asia, ranking sixth in the region.
 Malaysia is one of the most open economies in the world with a trade to GDP ratio averaging over 130% since 2010.
-Openness to trade and investment has been instrumental in employment creation and income growth.

-In this guide, we want to offer you a better understanding of the aspects related to employment, so that you can have a better comprehension of how to hire employees in Malaysia and start your business.
+In this guide, we aim to enhance your understanding of employment aspects in Malaysia, providing you with valuable insights on how to effectively hire employees and start your business in the country.
+We offer you a better understanding of the aspects related to employment, so that you can have a better comprehension of how to hire employees in Malaysia and start your business.

 Malaysia has a well-defined set of regulations for employment and deductions and taxation, that all companies hiring in the country have to follow.
 There are several complications though, with the defined law only applying to certain workers, and a system of mandatory deductions that are separately set and managed.